zhang-haojie/LetsTalk/README.md

 ## 🎫 Citation
-If you find this project useful in your research, please consider cite:
+If you find this project useful in your research, please consider the citation:

 ```BibTeX
 @misc{zhang2024letstalklatentdiffusiontransformer,